Salmon-Computer-Vision/salmon-computer-vision/utils/README.md

 sudo bash pishrink.sh -vz name_of_img_file.img
 ```

-Finally, use BalenaEtcher to flash the zipped file to the new SD card.
+Finally, use BalenaEtcher to flash the `.gz` zipped file to the new SD card.
 You can
 zip it yourself using 7-zip as the video describes, but pishrink can zip with
-the -z flag itself which was used in the above command.
+the `-z` flag itself which was used in the above command.

 ### Harddrive disconnects